ljvmiranda921/ljvmiranda921.github.io/research/index.md

     I'm interested in how we should [collect and define]() these values and preferences, as well as how we can [properly evaluate reward models](https://arxiv.org/abs/2403.13787) trained on these datasets.

 - **Resources and evaluation**:
-    No language should be left behind, especially regarding data.
+    No language should be left behind, especially with data.
     I've worked on several datasets and benchmarks to improve the state of low-resource and multilingual NLP.
     These projects involve Filipino [datasets](https://aclanthology.org/2023.sealp-1.2/) and [tooling](https://aclanthology.org/2023.nlposs-1.1/), multilingual benchmarks for [Southeast Asia](https://arxiv.org/abs/2406.10118) and [beyond](https://arxiv.org/abs/2406.10118), and [more]().